rhofkens/podcast-generator/README.md

 * pointing out bugs
 * writing some code in very rare occasions

 It's clear: the Ai models still make a lot of (sometime foolish) mistakes.
-But they can correct the bugs.
+But they can correct the bugs themselves with some guidance, often simply feeding back output from tests or build errors.
 And in general they crank out high-quality code at a breath-taking speed.
 **I was able to create this complete application in a couple of weekends of prompting, a fraction of the time it would have taken to code things manually.**

 ## Features